 Management staff of the premises should review their existing waste separation and recycling facilities.
-Apart from placing three coloured waste separation bins (i.e., waste paper, plastics, metals), they may also consider increasing the types of recyclables from the traditional three types to other common recyclables (including glass bottles, fluorescent lamps and tubes, rechargeable batteries, etc.) to facilitate the cleansing workers to separate recyclables from waste, thus reducing the amount of overall waste disposal.
+Apart from placing threecolour waste separation and recycling facilities (i.e., waste paper, plastics, metals), they may also consider increasing the types of recyclables from the traditional three types to eight types of common recyclables (including glass bottles, fluorescent lamps and tubes, rechargeable batteries, etc.) to facilitate the cleansing workers to separate recyclables from waste, thus reduce the amount of overall waste disposal.